 Zach: That kinda reminds me that the other day I was backstage at the one show and the singer from Neck Deep came out and he was bitching about the heat just like everyone else was.
 Like, oh yeah these people are just people.
 I think that’s my favorite thing about Warped Tour.
 Is just the access to people.
 Like this is one of the few places I don’t feel comfortable reaching out to people even if I don’t know who they are.

 Like our horn section before we play will take our horns and someone with a sign with our set time and well just run around the whole grounds of the venue and play whatever stupid thing we can come up with.
 And try to get people to come to our set.
 It’s just a lot of fun seeing people react to stuff like that.
 We entered the big atrium here, inside the arena and played the throne room things from Star Wars and people lost their shit.

 What’s next for you guys after Warped Tour?

 Kellen: We’re looking at a possible tour in the fall.
 Not 100% confirmed right now.
 It’s in the world.
 A couple things happening actually.
 We shot a brand new music video a couple months ago.
-There’s a lot of post production in there with green screen and special effects.
+There’s a lot of post-production in there with green screen and special effects.
 We did it in the heart of Baltimore.
-We really wanted to show out home town and Baltimore city and stuff.
+We really wanted to show our hometown and Baltimore city and stuff.
 We should be getting that back within the next month.
 We’re stoked for that.
-There’s going to be like rocket ships flying out of the city of Baltimore, i think anyways.
-We were just there inform of a green screen.
+There’s going to be like rocket ships flying out of the city of Baltimore, I think anyways.
+We were just there in front of a green screen.
 We’ll see what happens!
 And there’s another.
 Two new music videos in the works.

 I can tell you 2018, album number 3.